adorad/adorad/docs/docs.md

 #### Trailing struct literal arguments

-V doesn't have default function arguments or named arguments, for that trailing struct literal syntax can be used instead:
+Adorad doesn't have default function arguments or named arguments, for that trailing struct literal syntax can be used instead:

 ```adorad